 Signorelli is based out of BAE Systems' Sterling Heights facility.
 He said that all the recent actions by Congress have given those in charge of defense spending some needed flexibility.
-Until the most recent continuing budget resolution was passed with its contingencies for defense, it appeared that the defense budget would have been cut 10 percent across the board.
+Until the most recent continuing budget resolution was passed with its contingencies for defense, it appeared that the decut 10 percent across the board.